deco3500-2018/DROP-TABLE-star/README.md

 **James:** was responsible for
 **Ivan:** was responsible for
 **Vince:** was responsible for

-**Kwangjin(Elliot) Kim** was responsible for UI and prototype design and creation of promotional material.
+**Kwangjin(Elliot) Kim:** was responsible for UI and prototype design and creation of promotional material.